F1Tenth-UCF/Senior-Design-Software/README.md

 > Be sure to [configure the VESC](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/firmware/firmware_vesc.html) and follow the `Calibrating the Odometry` tutorial before running.

+> From that tutorial, the open class car has erpm gain 4000 and servo gain -1.3135.

 ## Setting up SLAM

 Install slam-toolbox.
 In our case, the command was